kammererN/pycipher-cli/README.md

 ### Arguments:
 ```
 -h, --help                Show this help message and exit
---input INPUT         'Path/To/Input/File'
+-i, --input INPUT         'Path/To/Input/File'
---output OUTPUT       '/Path/To/Output/File' Optional; default=output.txt
+-o, --output OUTPUT       '/Path/To/Output/File'; default='output.txt'
---cipher {adfgx, adfgvx, affine, autokey,
+-c, --cipher {adfgx, adfgvx, affine, autokey,
               atbash, beaufort, bifid, caesar,
               columnar, four-square, gronsfeld, playfair, polybius,
               porta, rail-fence, rot13, simple-sub, vigenere}
-                      the cipher option selected
+                          The cipher option selected
---keys [KEYS ...]     key(s) for the cipher
+-k, --keys [KEYS ...]
+Key(s) for the cipher
---decrypt             enables decryption mode
+--decrypt                 Enables decryption mode
 ```

 ### Documentation:
-Because this project seeks to be a well-designed command-line interface application, all of the documentation necessary for use can be found using the ```-h``` or ```--help```.
+This project seeks to be a well-designed command-line interface application; all of the documentation necessary for use can be found using the ```-h``` or ```--help``` arguments.

-Documentation for this project exists on this page, as well as within the source code.
-As this project is largely built on top of pycipher, its [documentation](https://pycipher.readthedocs.io/en/master/#) may be helpful.
+As this project is largely built on top of Pycipher, its [documentation](https://pycipher.readthedocs.io/en/master/#) may be helpful for prospective contributors.

 ## Supported Ciphers:
 * [ADFGX](http://practicalcryptography.com/ciphers/adfgx-cipher/)